 Instructions

 - While the cream mixture heats, add the egg yolks to the remaining ½ cup of heavy cream, whisking to combine.
 When the cream is hot, slowly ladle some of the hot cream into the egg yolk mixture, whisking continuously.
 This tempers the eggs.
-(Note 1)
+(See notes).

 - Then slowly pour the egg yolk mixture into the hot cream mixture, while whisking.
 Cook over medium-low heat until slightly thickened, being careful not to boil the cream mixture.

 - Remove from the heat.
-Stir in ground cinnamon and vanilla extract.
+Stir in the vanilla extract.
 Let cool for 10-15 minutes.
 The cinnamon sticks will continue to infuse the cream.

 - Strain the mixture into a heat-proof bowl.
 Cover with plastic wrap, pressing the plastic wrap directly on top of the cream mixture.
-(Note 2) Refrigerate until completely chilled, 1-2 hours.
+(See notes).
+Refrigerate until completely chilled, 1-2 hours.

 - Transfer the cream mixture to an ice cream machine and churn until the mixture is the consistency of soft serve.
-Transfer to a freezer-safe container and freeze until firm, approximately 3-4 hours.
+Mix in the ground cinnamon.
+Transfer the ice cream to a freezer-safe container and freeze until firm, approximately 3-4 hours.

 Notes